-The Company accounts for stock-based compensation pursuant to Financial Accounting Standards Board Accounting Standards Codification ("FASB ASC") Topic 718, "Compensation - Stock Compensation."
-As such, all equity-based awards are reflected as compensation expense in the Company's consolidated financial statements over their vesting period based on the fair value at the date of grant.
+The Company accounts for stock-based compensation pursuant to Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 718, "Compensation - Stock Compensation."
+As such, all equity-based awards are reflected as compensation expense in the Company's consolidated statements of operations over their vesting period based on the fair value at the date of grant.
+In the event of a forfeiture, the previously recognized expense would be reversed.

-As of March 31, 2020 and December 31, 2019, there were 881,067 LTIP units outstanding, with a weighted average grant date fair value of \$12.70 per unit.
-As of March 31, 2020, and December 31, 2019, there was \$1.3 million and \$1.4 million, respectively, of total unrecognized compensation cost related to unvested share-based compensation arrangements granted under share incentive plans.
-As of March 31, 2020, the weighted average period over which the unrecognized compensation expense will be recorded is approximately 1.1 years.
+As of March 31, 2021 and December 31, 2020, there were 1,735,563 and 1,410,371 long-term incentive plan ("LTIP") units outstanding, respectively, with a weighted average grant date fair value of \$9.61 and \$9.90 per unit, respectively.
+As of March 31, 2021, and December 31, 2020, there was \$4.6 million and \$2.4 million, respectively, of total unrecognized compensation cost related to unvested share-based compensation arrangements granted under share incentive plans.
+As of March 31, 2021, the weighted-average period over which the unrecognized compensation expense will be recorded is approximately one year.

-In April 2020, the Company granted 450,623 LTIP units with a weighted average grant date fair value of \$4.75 per unit.
+In March 2021, the Company granted employees and non-employee directors 222,298 and 102,894 LTIP units, respectively, with a weighted-average grant date fair value of \$8.34 per unit.